Internet Shutdowns Blog

 While maintaining public order is crucial, stifling legitimate dissent through digital restrictions is counterproductive.
 Open dialogue, even when uncomfortable, is essential for a healthy democracy.
 The government must engage with the farmers' concerns and address them through constructive conversations, not through censorship.

 Furthermore, internet shutdowns disproportionately impact vulnerable communities, disrupting access to essential services like healthcare and education.
-These measures undermine the very freedoms they claim to protect, hindering India's progress towards a truly inclusive and equitable society.
+These measures undermine the freedoms they claim to protect, hindering India's progress towards a truly inclusive and equitable society.
 We have collected several such instances as part of our Internet shutdowns tracker here.

 There were instances of widespread shutdowns in 2021 during farmers' protests as well, where many parts of Haryana and the NCT of Delhi faced internet shutdowns[1].
 SFLC.in had moved to Punjab and Haryana High Court to challenge these shutdowns as well.